whugue/dsp/statistics/3-1-actual_biased.md

 <img src="graph03bias.png">

->>For this exercise, I chose not to use Downey's pre-defind Histograpm and PMF classes, as I couldn't follow in his code creating them very well.
-Instead, I wrote my own functiosn to create histograms and PMF's as dictionary opjects.
+>>For this exercise, I chose not to use Downey's pre-defined histogram and PMF classes, as I couldn't follow in his code creating them very well.
+Instead, I wrote my own functions to create histograms and PMF's as dictionary objects.
 See below:

 				#ThinkStats Exercise 3-1 (The Class Size Paradox & Biased Distributions)
 				import thinkstats2